 According to the US Commerce Department, 80% of artificial trees are manufactured and shipped from China.
 That would be Chinese jobs created.

 Artificial Christmas trees, tree lights and plastic decorations have been subject to warnings about lead.
 Lead is added to PVC during manufacture to make the plastic more pliable when hanging strings of light or adjusting tree limbs.
 That lead is a soft material will easily fall from the products containing it when they are handled Lead is a serious health hazard, particularly to children.

 The process of manufacturing the PVC creates the toxic chemical dioxin, which is also released if the plastic is burned during disposal.

 “Christmas Bonus” Healthy Indoor Air Tips

-Given a choice, it is better to place trees and decorations over areas of hard surface floors as opposed to carpet.
+· Given a choice, it is better to place trees and decorations in areas of hard surface floors such as wood as opposed to carpet.
 These floors are easier to clean and hold fewer allergens.